gklabs/gklabs.github.io/wedding.markdown

 Fin

 ## Frequntly Asked Questions

-* I want to be part of the chatter.
-Can we like have a place to roast Giridhar and adore Haritha?
-  * Whatsapp- invite link.
-    * What to expect- Some amateur video spam, photo spam, and 'best wishes to the couple' messages
-    * you consent to share your phone number with strangers you may not know.
-    * simple but ok.

 * I want to send a gift to Giridhar and Haritha.
 I am attending virtually.
 What should I do?
   We appreciate you wanting to contribute and be a part of the lives we are going to build for ourselves.
 Thank you so much <3